Policy Number: HR-16

 This policy was established to notify Faculty and Professional Staff Members and Students that violence within the University community will not be tolerated.

-This policy applies to all Drexel University Faculty Members, Professional Staff Members, excluding those affiliated with a collective bargaining unit, Students and to those engaged to further the interests of the University.
+This policy applies to all Faculty, Professional Staff Members, including Professional Staff Members affiliated with a collective bargaining unit.
+In addition, this policy also applies to all other persons (e.g. volunteers, non-employee associates, contract workers, etc.) engaged to further the interests of the University.

 Implementation of this policy is the responsibility of the Department of Human Resources.